jzhou54/TestsSymmetry/README.md

 # modsymmtest

 Modified symmetry test

-Provide functionality to test the symmetry characteristic of a data, or paired data sets.
+Provide functionality to test the symmetry characteristic of a dataset, or paired datasets.

 To install this package, use the statement below in R: